General Services Administration

 Federal employees who work for agencies other than GSA can register their PIV cards to open doors and turnstiles at 1800 F by visiting the GSA security office.
-OMA Security is located in the basement in room B338.
+OMA Security is located on the ground floor in room G151.
 Office hours are Monday–Thursday from 7:00am–3:30pm.
 This is particularly useful for biking as it will allow your PIV card to open the courtyard doors from the parking lot.

 Request a basement locker?

-Fitness center users and bicyclists who want to request a locker in the basement wing 3 should contact 1800FTenantSupport@gsa.gov.
+Fitness center users and bicyclists who want to request a locker in the basement wing 3 should email Tenant Support.

 Access a printer?